cmusatyalab/gabriel/hololens-client/README.md

+The HoloLens client only works with Gabriel-Sandwich.
+It might work other Gabriel Instruction applications, but holograms only exist for sandwich.

 This client builds on the computer that it was created on, but I have not gotten it to build on any other computer.
 I believe the code in this directory could be used to build the client, but it would require fixing a number of errors that pop up when you first try to build this.